unt-libraries/django-premis-event-service/README.rst

 Acknowledgements
 ----------------

 The Premis Event Service was developed at the UNT Libraries and has been worked on by a number of developers over the years including

 * Kurt Nordstrom
 * Joey Liechty
 * Lauren Ko
 * Stephen Eisenhauer
 * Mark Phillips
 * Damon Kelley
 * Reed Underwood
+* Andromeda Yelton (MIT)

 If you have questions about the project feel free to contact Mark Phillips at mark.phillips@unt.edu